 2. Follow up as soon as possible

-It’s important that you follow up with your leads as soon as possible after the webinar is over.
+It’s important that you follow up with your leads as soon as possible after the webinar is over with post webinar emails.
 Your message will be more impactful if your brand and ideas shared during the webinar are still fresh in people’s minds.
 Therefore, it’s always good to have your lead-nurturing email sequence scheduled well in advance with emails hitting people’s inboxes the same or the following day.

 Here, pay attention to what's the profile of the people you’re emailing as they might have different routines and can be checking their inboxes at different times.
 For instance, HubSpot shares that the best time to email employees working 9 to 5 is the middle of the week around 10 a.m., while your best chances of catching any executives and entrepreneurs is on a Saturday at 10 a.m.